 - Teaching Arrangements

-- Terms Requirements: All assignments must be completed to a satisfactory standard (at least 50% each) for you to gain terms for this paper.
+Terms Requirements: All assignment must be completed to a satisfactory standard (at least 50% each) for you to gain terms for this paper.

 - Multi-choice Test 30%

 100% internally assessed.